 The beloved beer garden.
 A spacious habitat where humans come to meet, discuss the daily grind and most importantly, sink glorious, golden beers amongst the shady foliage.
-No, this article is not narrated by David Attenborough *stops English accent*, but we’re hella sure Sir Attenborough loves this environment as much as we do.

 Public House Petersham

-The Chippo Hotel
+The Prince Hotel

-Image credit: The Oaks
+Image credit: Oxford Tavern